huangli712/Flink/README.md

 # Flink

-The *Flink* library is a collection of fortran modules and subroutines for scientific computing.
+The *Flink* library is a collection of Fortran modules and subroutines for scientific computing.

 ## Version

-v1.0.4-devel.210801
+v1.0.5-devel.210802

 ## License